 Note how (4) is reached by action (3) being applied twice, after which pattern (1) is no longer able to find a match.

-Following action (3), there are then two empty lines in Example 1, making line 6 that follows a new pattern to find trees that contain a node name that matches the simple string pattern WORD which can thereafter be referred to with ‘x’.
-There is then another empty line, making line 8 that follows a Tsurgeon action to remove the node referred to with ‘x’, resulting in (5) as the overall output from running the program of Example 1 on the input tree (2).
+Following action (3), there are then two empty lines in Program 1, making line 6 that follows a new pattern to find trees that contain a node name that matches the simple string pattern WORD which can thereafter be referred to with ‘x’.
+There is then another empty line, making line 8 that follows a Tsurgeon action to remove the node referred to with ‘x’, resulting in (5) as the overall output from running the program of Program 1 on the input tree (2).

 The transformed tree of (6) continues to match the triggering pattern because of the presence of WORD resulting in the replacement of WORD for WORD, which continues to match, and so the loop of changing WORD into WORD continues with no termination prospect.